fourier-space/Computing-2-Applications/Module_and_assessment/README.md

 Your submission must also conform to the following:

 1. Your coding project must be written in Javascript for the server side component to be run on Node.js (16+)
-1. Your direectory structure must match the provided template. i.e.
+1. Your directory structure must match the provided template. i.e.
     * there is a `web-app` directory at the top level of your repository.
     * This contains `server`, `browser`, `common`, and `tests` subdirectories.
     * Within `/web-app/server` there is a `server.js` which will be the main file that is run.